GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit00/unit00-01_learning_environment.md

 Note that you have to log in with your student account.
 There is also a forum in Ilias, which you can use for getting in touch with your fellow students.

+## Strato server

+Starto is storage space provided by the University of Marburg.
+We will be using Strato to download the needed data as we move along the course.
+The link for the server can be found [here](http://85.214.102.111/kili_data/){:target="_blank"}.
+Note that you will be provided with the username and password during the course.
+<b>Important note - please do not share the data outside this course.</b>

 ## GitHub Classroom